Carlee Russell admits she was never kidnapped, Alabama police say

 ‘There was no kidnapping on Thursday, July 13.
 My client did not see a baby on the side of the road,’ a statement by an attorney representing Ms Russell read

-Authorities in Alabama have said that Carlee Russell fabricated a story that she was kidnapped after stopping to check on a toddler she saw walking on the side of a highway.
+Authorities in Alabama have revealed that Carlee Russell’s story about being kidnapped on the side of a highway after stopping to check on a toddler was a hoax.

+Ms Russell’s disappearance baffled police in Hoover after the 25-year-old’s car was found in the stretch of a highway following a 911 call she made reporting a stranded toddler.
+She inexplicably reappeared at her parents’ home 49 hours later, claiming she was kidnapped by “a man with orange hair” and was forced to undress and pose for photographs.

-Hoover Police Department Chief Nicholas Derzis said during a press conference on Monday that Ms Russell had provided a statement through her lawyer admitting to lying about her supposed abduction.
+After much speculation about the veracity of her claims, Hoover Police Department Chief Nicholas Derzis confirmed on Monday that Ms Russell has admitted to lying about her supposed abduction in a statement she provided through her attorney.

 “There was no kidnapping on Thursday, July 13.
 My client did not see a baby on the side of the road,” the statement read, according to Chief Derzis, who read it at a news conference.
 “My client apologizes for her actions to this community, the volunteers who were searching for her, to the Hoover Police Department and other agencies as well, as to her friends and family.”

-The statement added that Ms Carlee asked the public for forgiveness and prayers as she continues to “address her issues.”

-The Hoover Police Department announced the development five days after casting doubt on Ms Russell’s story.
+Police announced the development five days after casting doubt on Ms Russell’s story last week.
+Investigators had found that Ms Russell’s online searches prior to going missing included the 2008 film Taken, Amber alerts, and “how to take money from a register without being caught.”

-Chief Derzis said it is possible that Russell could face charges amid an investigation into where Ms Russell was during the 49 hours that she claimed to be missing.
+Ms Russell asked the public for forgiveness and prayers as she continues to “address her issues.”
+Chief Derzis said it is possible that Ms Russell could face charges amid an investigation into where she was during the 49 hours that she claimed to be missing.

-“This was an elaborate deal.
-When you talk about calling 911,” he said.
+The statement read by Chief Derzis also read: “My client did not see a baby on the side of the road.
+My client did not leave the Hoover area when she was identified as a missing person.
+My client did not have any help in this incident, but this was a single act done by herself.”

+Ms Russell’s attorney Emory Anthony said that her client was not at any motels in the area, as it had been reported on social media, but did not elaborate on Ms Russell’s whereabouts while the community desperately searched for her.

 Join our commenting forum